Education Programs & Promotion

 Learn to Fish (L2F)

-Our department’s flagship education program is the Learn to Fish (L2F) program which introduces new anglers to the world of sportfishing while instilling important values of environmental stewardship and ethical fishing practices.
+The Department of Fisheries and Aquaculture’s flagship education program is the Learn to Fish (L2F) program which introduces new anglers to the world of sportfishing while instilling important values of environmental stewardship and ethical fishing practices.

 Since its inception in 2006, the L2F program has reached over 20,000 participants from across the province, teaching them the fundamentals of angling.

 The program takes place entirely at the fishing location, with participants receiving direct, on-site instruction and hands-on learning.
 Prior to attending, participants can review educational materials to help them prepare for the event.
-On-site, they learn the basics of Nova Scotia’s freshwater sportfish, fishing tackle, rod assembly, and safety practices.
+On-site, they learn the basics of Nova Scotia’s freshwater sportfish, fishing tackle, rod assembly and safety practices.
 The outdoor lessons are held at nearby lakes or ponds, where participants can practice their skills in a live fishing environment.
 When possible, brook trout are stocked by provincial hatcheries to ensure an engaging and successful experience.

 L2F not only teaches practical angling skills but also fosters the values of safe, ethical fishing, helping to cultivate the next generation of aquatic stewards.
 The program’s growing popularity and the positive feedback from participants ensure it remains a highly anticipated event each year.
 If you are interested in organizing an event for your classroom or community group, please contact us at l2f@novascotia.ca.